mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 title: Considerations of a Bag Data Structure
 ---

+I wanted to write a post about the details to consider when implementing a simple data structure in C.

 A Bag data structure stores a collection of unordered, non-unique items.
 It differs from an Array (which stores ordered, non-unique items) and a Set (which stores unordered, unique items).
-A Bag can often directly replace an Array since it rare that the order of items actually matters.
+A Bag can be used in place of an Array since the order of a collection is rarely important.
 For instance, a graph node's children have no specific order and could be stored in a Bag.

-A Bag is basically the same as an Array except the remove operation is constant.
-Removing an element from an Array requires items to be "copied down" to fill the gap left by the removed item.
-If you remove the 0th element in an array of 1,000,000 items, 999,999 items must be shifted down to maintain the order.
-On the other hand, a Bag has no order constraint so the 999,999th item can simply be moved into the 0th index and the count is decremented.
+The implementation of a Bag is essentially the same as an Array except the remove operation is constant and can change the item order.
+In an Array removing an element requires items to be "copied down" to fill the gap left by the removed item and maintain the item order.
+Removing the 0th element in an Array of 1,000,000 items causes 999,999 items be moved.
+A Bag, on the other hand, has no order constraint so the 999,999th item can simply be moved into the 0th index.

 A simple bag implementation using an array.

 {% highlight c %}
-// bag implementation over an array int capacity = 10;
+// bag implementation over an array int count = 0;
-int count = 0;
-int items[capacity];
+int items[10];

 // add items
 items[count++] = 1;